brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ## What is the Conclusion?

 The conclusion here is that in the consteval-only type model, we simply have to follow all the type edges.
 Pointers, references, functions, class subobjects, etc. But once we do that, we end up with a significantly more complex rule for handling incomplete types — see [@P4132R0]{.title} and [@P4135R0]{.title}.
-Is that rule carrying its weight?
+Additionally, early experience from GCC ([#124925](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=124925), [#125179](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=125179)) indicate quite a bit of compile-time cost to having consteval-only types to begin with — although the GCC developers believe this can be significantly improved.

+The question is: is it actually worth improving the implementation of the consteval-only type model, given the added complexity that needs to be added?
+What do we gain from this model?
+Can we solve these same problems a different, simpler way?

-Note for interest that the Zig programming language has consteval-only types in the exact way that we want to define here (comptime-only in their parlance), but they don't have incomplete types in the same way, so they don't run into this issue.
+Note for interest that the Zig programming language has consteval-only types in the exact way that we want to define here (comptime-only in their parlance), but they don't have incomplete types in the same way, nor do they have a notion of consteval function, so they don't run into these sorts of issues.

 # Consteval-only Values